 Bev Humphreys (Auntie Bev's)

-My priorities are - to keep your child safe, help them to develop and to meet their individual needs.
+My priorities are - to keep your child safe, help them to develop, to meet their individual needs and offer them comfort and reassurance.
 We live in a 3 bedroom detached property with lots of toys and resources.
 We have a good size enclosed garden.
 I have 14 years childminding experience of babies, toddlers, school children and multi-cultural children and twins.

 My Training: Paediatric First Aid.
 Health & Safety.
 Food Hygiene.
 Safeguarding Children (designated lead).
 Internet Safety for Children and teens.
 Conflict Management in Children and Send Reforms.